Dutch Oven Daddy

 • Get the Recipe

-Ingredients needed for the recipe: mini smoked sausages, bacon, cayenne, brown sugar, and toothpicks resting on a cast iron grill pan.
+Ingredients for bacon wrapped smokies: little smokies, bacon, brown sugar, cayenne pepper, and toothpicks on a cast iron pan.

 See the recipe card for full information on ingredients and quantities.